PaddiM8/luno-lei/content/word-building/index.md

 either more or less intensity regarding a word.
 Unlike gradiency, this does not change the core meaning of a word.
-However, in some cases, the difference between, for example, the "more" form and the "intensifier" form of a word may be similar.
+However, in some cases, the difference between, for example, the `more` form and the `intensifier` form of a word may be similar.

 Often, intensifiers and diminutives are stacked on top of gradiency suffixes as a way to be more specific.
-For example, applying both the "more" form and the diminutive form to "varma" (lukewarm) results in "slightly warm".
+For example, applying both the "more` form and the diminutive form to `varma` (lukewarm) results in `slightly warm`.
 In this example, gradiency is used to express warmth, while the diminutive form tones it down.